Hey Kids (Start Here)

 Dear Hermann,

-One.
-You’re going to have to parse this whole thing with your father and your department a little bit further for me because it’s extremely interesting and I am tempted to say all sorts of things that I will not actually say at this point, unenlightened as I am regarding the context into which all of this is taking place.
-I will say that this makes so much sense to me, and I will guess that you thought you might be able to tap into your department’s discretionary funding and circumvent a doomed grant proposal that no one will put their name on with you because of fear of political reprisal?
-From your father, no less?
-That sounds terrifying.
-That sounds like a really difficult position.
-That sounds like a total mess.
-That sounds like a thing that’s not your fault.
-Are you sure this whole situation can’t be torqued to your advantage?
-It’s probably too soon for me to be metaphorically machinating in your general direction, but you’ve got a giant personal fulcrum; you’ve just got to reverse the direction of levering, if that makes sense.
-I will stop talking about this now.
-I suppose I’m just surprised that this is the nature of the weirdness you’re encountering, because your description of departmental stagnation sounded so much more pedestrian at a first level of approximation.
+I suppose I’m just surprised that this is the nature of the block you’re encountering.
+Your description of departmental stagnation sounded so much more pedestrian at a first level of approximation.
 Your father politically trying to influence your science career is less pedestrian.
-That’s the thing about first level approximating, am I right?
+But that’s the thing about first level approximating, am I right?
 [Editorial aside: I’m right.]
 The weirdest part about this, (in my opinion) is that your father seems to be trying to shove you in a theoretical pure math/pure physics direction, rather than toward a practical real world application.
-That seems…almost, nice of him?
+That seems…almost, nice?
 I suppose I wouldn’t want my biological offspring to go after sea monsters?
 [Accuracy aside: that’s a lie.
-Yes I absolutely would be so proud if Little Sally became Captain Nemo.
-(Um, I do not have a child.
-If I had a child, I would not name it Sally.)
-Although I would deeply question my parenting skills if Sally became unreasoningly obsessed with living at the bottom of the sea and acquired some anti-Imperialist tendencies that were so extreme that…wait, now that I’ve put it this way, it seems like I was a great parent.
+Yes, I absolutely would be so proud if Little Sally became Captain Nemo.
+(Um, I do not have a child; if I had a child, I would not name it Sally.)
+I would deeply question my parenting skills if Sally became unreasoningly obsessed with living at the bottom of the sea and acquired some anti-Imperialist tendencies that were so extreme that…wait, now that I’ve put it this way, it seems like I was a great parent.
 Rock on Sally.
 I’m getting off topic.
 So, Sally can wait.
 She knows it’s too late as we’re walking on by.
-Her soul slides away; don’t look back in anger I heard you say.
-(I just quoted Oasis lyrics at you re: my hypothetical and monomaniacal daughter; I am so ashamed; but I also know what I’m singing tomorrow when Dr. Meyer and her new girlfriend drag me to karaoke.)]
-In any case, I’m glad your PI isn’t behaving like an absolute dick and you’re not in some kind of indentured science servitude.
-This is disorganized.
-Tell me more and I’ll tell you more.
+[Editorial note: I know what I’m singing tomorrow when Dr. Meyer and her new girlfriend drag me to karaoke.]
+In any case, I’m glad your PI isn’t behaving like an absolute dick and you haven’t been pressed into indentured science servitude.

 I am excited to read your Quantum Field Bedtime Story.